 Apprenticeships and Work Based Learning - Enrolments (Updated In-Year)

 Apprenticeship programmes for employers continue to be a priority for the college and numbers across our provision remain high.
-The end of 2016-17 academic year saw a reduction in apprenticeship starts as employers got to grips with the changes to funding and the introduction of the levy from 1st May.
-The college has also taken the decision to withdraw provision based with one of our partners which has affected the profile of starts for 16-18 apprentices at the start of the year.
-But core college programmes have recruited well at the start of 2017-18, particularly boosted by our new facilities in Dudley Advance II and the Construction Apprenticeship Training Centre.
-This looks set to grow further over coming months.
+Changes to apprenticeship programmes and funding have resulted in a national fall in people taking up apprenticeships this academic year.
+However we are pleased to report that this is not the case for the college, with numbers being similar to the previous year and continuing to grow.
+Our engineering and construction programmes in particular continue to go from strength to strength, boosted by our new facilities in Dudley Advance II and the Construction Apprenticeship Training Centre.
 It is interesting to note the shift in adult recruitment, with more employers choosing to use apprenticeship training as a vehicle to train adult employees as opposed to 16-18.

 Apprenticeships and Work Based Learning - Enrolments (2016-17 Year-End)

 Apprentice engagement and trend analysis